 The next step of selection is all about dividend growing payments.
 There is no point in investing in dividend stocks if there isn’t growth.
 Why?
 Because inflation will eat up your dividend checks if they don’t grow accordingly!

 To do so, I like combining the dividend payment with payout ratio and cash payout ratio on a 10-year history graph:

 This is 3M (MMM) graph from 2007 to 2017.
 As you can see, dividend payment has been consistently raising and so the cash payout and payout ratios.
 There are three observations to make from this graph;

 - #1 The company is seriously committed to increasing dividend payouts

 - #2 Management benefit from lots of room for future increase (payout ratios around 50%)

 - #3 It will be impossible for the company to maintain the aggressive dividend hike policy it has since 2014 as the payout ratios are rising just as fast as the dividend.

 Testing dividend sustainability enables me to make sure that the company you are about to select for your portfolio will continue increasing its dividend in the future.
-If payouts ratios are around 90% or more, then, it’s time to ask yourself serious questions about the future dividend payment.
-If you can answer how the company can control this situation and increase their earnings in the future, there is no problem at selecting a higher payout ratio stock.
-However, if you are uncertain about how earnings could rise in the next 5 years, then you have little hope to see steady or significant dividend raise.
-You must remember that management will not throw away important cash flow to shareholders if this hurt the company’s balance sheet.
+If payout ratios are around 90% or more, then, it’s time to ask yourself serious questions about the future dividend payment.
+If you can answer how the company can control this situation and increase its earnings in the future, there is no problem with selecting a higher payout ratio stock.
+However, if you are uncertain about how earnings could rise in the next 5 years, then you have little hope to see a steady or significant dividend raise.
+You must remember that management will not throw away important cash flow to shareholders if this hurts the company’s balance sheet.
 If they do, this is just another reason to not pick up this stock!